A Huge Buy Signal for This Forgotten Metal

 When the silver ratio starts hitting anything above 60, it tells you that it’s undervalued.

-It won’t be long before investors figure this out and start buying silver once again.
+It won’t be long before investors figure this out.

 Editor, The Daily Reckoning Australia